 Hazardous Waste Day set for Sept.
 23

-A Household Hazardous Waste Collection Day will be held in New Milford this year.
+A Household Hazardous Waste Collection Day will conducted in New Milford.

-The 2017 collection day will be Sept.
+The 2017 collection day is Sept.
 23 from 9 a.m. to 3 p.m. at John Pettibone School on Pickett District Road.

-The event, which is open to residents of New Milford, Sherman, Bridgewater, Roxbury, Warren, Washington, Kent and Brookfield, will be held rain or shine.
+The event, open to residents of New Milford, Sherman, Bridgewater, Roxbury, Warren, Washington, Kent and Brookfield, will take place rain or shine.

 Proof of residency is required.

-A licensed transporter will safely dispose of or recycle all household waste dropped off during the collection.
+A licensed transporter will safely dispose of or recycle household waste that is collected.